centreon/centreon-documentation/versioned_docs/version-24.04/integrations/data-analytics/sc-influxdb2-metrics.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The Influxdb 2 Metrics stream connector allows you to send data from Centreon to Influxdb 2 instances.
+The InfluxdDB 2 Metrics stream connector allows you to send data from Centreon to InfluxdDB 2 instances.

 ## Before starting

 - In most cases, you will want to send data from the central server.
 It is also possible to send it from a remote server or a poller
 (e.g. if you want to avoid the central server being a SPOF, or if you are an MSP and you install the stream connector on a poller or a remote server within your customer's infrastructure).
-- By default, the Influxdb 2 Metrics stream connector sends **metrics** from [**host_status**](../../developer/developer-broker-mapping.md#host-status) and [**service_status**](../../developer/developer-broker-mapping.md#service-status) Broker events.
+- By default, the InfluxdDB 2 Metrics stream connector sends **metrics** from [**host_status**](../../developer/developer-broker-mapping.md#host-status) and [**service_status**](../../developer/developer-broker-mapping.md#service-status) Broker events.
 These metrics are contained in the **perf_data** field of the events.
 The event format is shown **[here](#event-format)**.
 - These events are sent each time a host or a service is checked.
 Various parameters let you [filter out events](#filtering-or-adapting-the-data-you-want-to-send-to-influxdb2).

 ## Installation

-Perform the installation on the server that will send data to Influxdb 2 (central server, remote server, poller).
+Perform the installation on the server that will send data to InfluxdDB 2 (central server, remote server, poller).

 1. Login as `root` using your favorite SSH client.